Nirbhay-Gandhi/React.js-Learnings/README.md

 - Call react hooks from within React functional components and not just any regulat js function<br/>

 <h3>1.
 Use State</h3> <br/>
-<array of 2 values [(i) current value of the state value, (ii)  method capable to update the value state property(<argument to set current_value to that argument>)]> useState(<initial/default value of the state property>) <br/>
+<array<> of 2 values [(i) current value of the state value, (ii)  method capable to update the value state property(<argument<> to set current_value to that argument>)]> useState(<initial/default value of the state property>) <br/>
-Updating state property through hooks will re-render and update the state property at all instances, updating it manually won't re-render and update all instances.  <br/>
+-> Updating state property through hooks will re-render and update the state property at all instances, updating it manually won't re-render and update all instances.  <br/>
-The very first time  the component renders, a state variable is created and initialized with the default value.
+-> The very first time  the component renders, a state variable is created and initialized with the default value.
 The default value is never used in re-renders.
 On call of change menthod, it will cause the component to rerender, after re-render the property will contain the updated value